Implementing and Administering Cisco Solutions (CCNA)

 This course prepares students to succeed when taking the CCNA Certification Exam.
 CCNA validates the ability to install, configure, operate, and troubleshoot medium-size routed and switched networks, including implementation and verification of connections to remote sites in a WAN.
 CCNA also covers basic mitigation of security threats.
 CCNA certification is a prerequisite for Cisco’s more advanced certifications such the Cisco Certified Network Professional (CCNP) certification.

-Tuition for this course includes course materials, examination voucher and 1 year audit privilege (*restrictions may apply).
+Tuition for this course includes course materials and 1 year audit privilege (*restrictions may apply).

 CompTIA Network+ or equivalent experience is required.
 Students should have at least one year of work experience with computers, TCP/IP networks, and configuring/troubleshooting operating systems at the command line.

 Upon completing this course, students will be able to:

 - Describe computer hardware basics, binary and hexadecimal number systems, basic networking terminology, and internetworking concepts

 - Identify the major components of a network system, including clients and servers, network interface cards (NICs), internetworking devices, media, and topologies